Skip to main content

 NegotiatingIn discussion about terms

-WonConverted to confirmed gig
+WonConverted to booked gig

 LostOpportunity did not convert